 - > Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions - > Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner - > Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL.
+Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on to ensure they are kept safe.
+Do not promise to keep it a secret but reassure them that you will only share with adults who need to know in order to keep them safe - Write up your conversation as soon as possible in the child's own words.
+Stick to the facts, and do not put your own judgement on it - You should record your write up using My Concern.
+If for any reason you cannot access My Concern, talk with a DSL before writing your account up and signing and dating it.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.
 Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process